Transfinite Topological Dynamics: Transfinite conjugacy

-We say that $(X,\{f\})$ and $(Y,\{g\})$ are \emph{topologically $\lambda$-conjugate} if they are conjugate and the map $h$ is a homeomorphism. \\ We say that $(X,\{f\})$ and $(Y,\{g\})$ are (topologically) \emph{completely conjugate} if there is $\lambda\le\omega_1$ such that $\lambda=\mathfrak{D}(X,\{f\})=\mathfrak{D}(Y,\{g\})$ and that $(X,\{f\})$ and $(Y,\{g\})$ are (topologically) $\lambda$-conjugate. \end{defi} Since for every TDS $(X,\{f\})$ we have $X^\omega=X$, the systems $(X,\{f\})$ and $(Y,\{g\})$ are (topologically) $\omega$-conjugate if and only if the finite systems $(X,f)$ and $(Y,g)$ are (topologically) conjugate in the ordinary sense.
-It is immediate to verify that both being $\lambda$-conjugate and completely conjugate are equivalence relations.
-The equivalence classes of these relations having representative $(X,\{f\})$ will be indicated respectively by $\lambda[X,\{f\}]$ and $[X,\{f\}]$. \begin{rem} We could have assumed that the equality \eqref{conj_} be valid just for ordinals of the form $\beta=\omega^\eta<\lambda$ for some countable ordinal $\eta$.
+Since two TDSs with the same limit map can have totally different transfinite dynamics, it is immediate to see that $\lambda$-conjugacy distinguishes sequences $\{f_n\}$ and $\{g_n\}$ in cases where their pointwise limit maps $f$ and $g$ are topologically conjugate in the classical sense. \end{rem}

+\begin{rem} We could have assumed that the equality \eqref{conj_} be valid just for ordinals of the form $\beta=\omega^\eta<\lambda$ for some countable ordinal $\eta$.
 Indeed, every ordinal can be written as a finite sum of ordinals of type $\omega^\eta$, so every transfinite iteration is a finite composition, by means of the rules \eqref{composition1}-\eqref{composition2}, of iterations of type $\omega^\eta$.
 From this, equality \eqref{conj_} for arbitrary ordinals smaller than $\lambda$ follows by induction on the number of terms in the composition. \end{rem}

 \begin{thm} If $(X,\{f\})$ and $(Y,\{g\})$ are topologically $\lambda$-conjugate TDSs and $\beta\le\lambda$, then: \begin{itemize} \item[1.] for every $x\in X$, we have $h(\{\mathcal{O}\}(x))=\{\mathcal{O}\}(h(x))$ and the sets $\{\mathcal{O}\}(x)$ and $\{\mathcal{O}\}(h(x))$ are order-isomorphic with respect to $<_\infty$; in particular, every transfinite cycle $\mathcal{C}\subseteq X$ is homeomorphic to a transfinite cycle $\mathcal{C}'\subseteq Y$ of the same order. \item[2.] for every (uniformly, completely) $\beta$-inward set $V\subseteq X$ we have that $h(V)\subseteq Y$ is a (uniformly, completely) $\beta$-inward set; \item[3.] for every pair of subsets $V\subseteq X$ and $U\subseteq Y$ such that $U=h(V)$, we have In particular, every proper (extended) $\beta$-attractor in $(X,\{f\})$ is homeomorphic to a proper (extended) $\beta$-attractor in $(Y,\{g\}$; moreover, for attractors, both being uniform complete are poreserved by conjugacy; \item[4.]
 If $A\subset X$ is a proper $\beta$-attractor in $X$, then $h(\mathcal{B}(A))=\mathcal{B}(h(A))$. \item[5.] $A\subseteq X$ is a perfect $\lambda$-attractor for $(X,\{f\})$ if and only if $h(A)$ is a perfect $\lambda$-attractor for $(Y,\{g\})$; \item [6.]
 For $\beta$ a limit ordinal smaller than $\lambda$, a set $S\subset X$ is $\beta$-reachable in $(X,\{f\})$ if and only if $h(S)$ is $\beta$-reachable in $(Y,\{g\})$. \item[7.] $\lambda$-minimality and $\lambda$-transitivity are preserved by topological $\lambda$-conjugacy. \end{itemize} \end{thm}